dfinity/stable-structures/README.md

 - [Basic Example](https://github.com/dfinity/stable-structures/tree/main/examples/src/basic_example) (the one above)
 - [Quickstart Example](https://github.com/dfinity/stable-structures/tree/main/examples/src/quick_start): Ideal as a template when developing a new canister
 - [Custom Types Example](https://github.com/dfinity/stable-structures/tree/main/examples/src/custom_types_example): Showcases storing your own custom types

+## Combined Persistence

+If your project exclusively relies on stable structures, the memory can expand in size without the requirement of `pre_upgrade`/`post_upgrade` hooks.

+However, it's important to note that if you also intend to perform serialization/deserialization of the heap data, utilizing the memory manager becomes necessary.
+To effectively combine both approaches, refer to the [Quickstart Example](https://github.com/dfinity/stable-structures/tree/main/examples/src/quick_start) for guidance.